 Posted in:Mastermind Group Design Ideas

-And a customer who finds huge value in what you’ve taught them tells other people about you.
+And a client who finds huge value in what you’ve taught them tells other people about you.
 After all, passionate students become passionate customers and help you to get known as an expert in your field.

 Here are three models to consider:

 When designing your training-mastermind combination, start by considering how much time you’ll need to teach in each meeting session.

 I have a 10.5 hour Facilitator Training class I typically teach over a seven-week period, 90 minutes per class session.

 If I want to teach that entire set of lessons first, I’ll do seven weekly training classes, then the mastermind group starts in week eight.

 But if I choose to include the training inside the mastermind group meeting, I could use one of these methods, depending on how much time I want to use for training in each meeting: